aravind-sadharani/chandraveena/src/blog/r12-bhupali/index.md

 <you-tube videoid="rp7_DZzH5nA"></you-tube>
 <br>

-Raga Bhupali / Bhoop / Bhopali / Mohanam as it is variously called is one of the oldest scales in Indian music.
+Raga Bhupali / Bhoopali / Bhoop / Bhopali / Mohanam as it is variously called is one of the oldest scales in Indian music.
 It is a *Audava* or a pentatonic scale.
 It is also known as the Major Pentatonic scale in western music.
 This scale is also found in traditional music of Chinese/Japanese origin.
 The beauty of this scale also lies in the fact that every *Murchhana* (also known as Greha Bheda / scale change / mode) gives rise to another well known pentatonic scale.
 Lets look at these scales below.

 Main Raga: Raga Bhupali: Scale: Sa Re Ga Pa Dha (Please see below in Program Notes for nomenclature definition).
 First Greha Bheda: Re Ga Pa Dha Sa.
 Transposing this to Sa, we get Sa Re ma Pa ni - Madhmadh / Madhyamadi / Madhyamavati